tleyden/screentap/README.md

 The idea for screentap is to move beyond just searching and browsing your screenshot history, and provide an extensible platform that offers AI-powered plugins for use cases like:

-* **Habit/behavior tracking and alerting** - Get alerted when spending too much time on addictive sites such as X.com, but skip the alerts for content that is relevant for your work or hobbies
+* **Habit/behavior tracking and alerting** - Get alerted when spending too much time on addictive sites such as X.com, but skip the alerts for content that is relevant to your work or hobbies
 * **Billable hours tracking** - Freelancers and indie hackers that are juggling multiple projects could track billable hours
 * **Efficiency suggestions** - Spot inefficiences in your workflows and get suggestions for improvements
 * **ADHD metrics** - Measure how much you are switching contexts and track your focus ability over time